irs1318dev/Fauxbot/Robot Programming Guide.md

   new DriveForwardTask(3.5));
 ```

-The example above is a pair of two tasks that will execute at the same time, completing when either 3 seconds has elapsed or once the robot has driven 3.5 inches forward.
+The example above is a pair of two tasks that will execute at the same time, completing when either 3 seconds has elapsed OR once the robot has driven 3.5 inches forward.

 ##### ConcurrentTask.AllTasks()
 Concurrent AllTasks starts all of the tasks at the same time and completes when all of them have considered themselves to be completed.